 |Fujinon XF 50-140mm f2.8 WR OIS||Wildlife, safari, portraits||Sharpness, zoom, can be extended with teleconverter||Check price|

-WR - Weather resistent (can withstand rain and below freezing temperatures).
+WR - Weather resistant (can withstand rain and below freezing temperatures).

 OIS - Optical image stabilization (helpful with zoom lenses to avoid blurry photos).